Frank Fossen Headshot

 Frank M. Fossen is a Professor of Economics and the Charles N. Mathewson Professor in Entrepreneurship at the Department of Economics at the University of Nevada, Reno.
 He is also a Research Fellow of IZA.
 Before joining the University of Nevada, Reno in October 2016, he was an Assistant Professor of Public Economics at Freie Universität Berlin, Germany.

 He received his Ph.D. in Economics with distinction in 2008 and his habilitation in 2015 from Freie Universität Berlin.
-Before, he had studied at University of Karlsruhe and University of Toronto.
+Before, he had studied at the University of Karlsruhe and the University of Toronto.

 Frank Fossen’s research covers the economics of entrepreneurship, public economics, labor economics, and applied microeconometrics.
-He has published more than 35 research articles in peer-reviewed journals, including Entrepreneurship Theory and Practice, European Economic Review, Journal of Economic Behavior and Organization, and Journal of Financial Intermediation.
+He has published 40 papers in peer-reviewed journals, including Entrepreneurship Theory and Practice, European Economic Review, Journal of Economic Behavior and Organization, and Journal of Financial Intermediation.

 CV and list of publications